kdeldycke/e107-importer/readme.txt

 * Upgrade e107 code to match latest 0.7.25-rc1.
 * Fix variable bleeding when importing items in batches.
 * Automate handling of e107 extended news as WordPress supports excerpt.
+* Parse BBCode and replace e107 constants in news excerpt.

 = 1.1 =
 * Add import of forums and threads to bbPress WordPress plugin.